ABCT joins call for increased funding for substance use disorder treatment in youth.

 Cuando hablamos de drogas, nos referimos a aquellas sustancias que afectan nuestro cerebro y, por lo tanto, nuestro comportamiento.

-la Depresión
+La Depresión

 La depresión es un problema psicológico común, es experimentado por muchas personas en algún momento durante sus vidas.